Building Your First Business Dashboard: A Non-Technical Guide

 For many businesses, revenue is an obvious dial-mover.
 But revenue alone doesn't tell the whole story.
 Revenue from new customers versus repeat customers might be more useful because it tells you whether you're growing your base or just keeping existing customers happy.
 Both are important, but they require different strategies.

 The test for whether something is a dial-mover is simple: if this number improved by 20%, would your business be meaningfully better?
 If yes, it belongs on your dashboard.
 If not, it might be interesting but it's not a priority metric.
+For help quantifying the potential value of improvements, use our ROI calculator to model different scenarios.

-Interactive Dashboard Demo
+Try the Interactive Dashboard

 Early Warning Indicators